theopensystemslab/digital-planning-data-schemas/README.md

 ## Adding examples and testing

-Add a TypeScript file to `/examples/data` with at least one exported variable representing an example payload definition.
+Add a TypeScript file to `/examples/<SCHEMA>/data` with at least one exported variable representing an example payload definition.

-Add each exported payload to `examplesToConvert` in `/scripts/build-json-examples` and `examplesToTest` in `/tests/usage.test.ts`.

 Run `pnpm build-json-examples` to automatically generate a corresponding JSON file per example payload in the root of `/examples`.